We will continue to provide essential services for residents, as well as support the most vulnerable members of the community.

 If you attend a funeral or cremation, or visit a cemetery you must follow government guidance on social distancing.

-We’re sorry if you’ve lost a loved one during this difficult time.
+We’re sorry if you have lost a loved one during this difficult time.
 We understand you may have concerns around social distancing at a funeral.

 We have put a number of measures in place to help keep you safe.
 This includes placing chairs two metres apart at our services.